WhitewidowScanner/whitewidow/README.md

 `ruby whitewidow.rb -d` Will run Whitewidow in default mode and scrape Google
 #Misc
 Being an open source project, feel free to contribute your ideas and open pull request.
 You can fork it clone it do pretty much whatever you want to do with it.

+Current version: 1.0.2